babycamel/afew/README.md

- # Advanced Fisheries Economics Workshop (under development for February 2021 workshop)
+ # Advanced Fisheries Economics Workshop February 5 - March 5 2021

 Links to materials can be found here along with further instructions.